Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for Accumulation Queries

 We can see that any consecutive pair in this list achieves the same accumulation result.
-Indeed, it suffices to show that the accumulation result for the only two contiguous indices where they differ is the same, and this is exactly what the safe swaps property for $\id_1$ and $\id'_j$ says, as it is easily checked that $j, j+1 \in \pr_{\OR'}(\id'_j, \id_1)$, so that $j+i_0, j+i_0+1 \in \pr_\OR(\id'_j, \id_1)$.
+To do so, consider any pair of consecutive lists in this sequence, and observe that the two lists only differ at two successive identifiers, i.e., the first list contains $\id'_j \id_1$ and the second contains $\id_1 \id'_j$ for some $1 \leq j \leq m$.
+Thus, it suffices to show that the accumulation result for $\id'_j \id_1$ and $\id_1 \id'_j$ is the same, and this is exactly what the safe swaps property for $\id_1$ and $\id'_j$ says, as it is easily checked that $j, j+1 \in \pr_{\OR'}(\id'_j, \id_1)$, so that $j+i_0, j+i_0+1 \in \pr_\OR(\id'_j, \id_1)$.
 Now, the first list relation above is $L_2'$, and the last list relation above starts by~$\id_1$, so we have built our desired $L_3'$.
 This establishes the second direction of the proof and concludes. \end{proof}